rootstrap/blog/content/Consumer Privacy Regulations CCPA and GDPR - Pablo Blanco.md

 notifying the consumer and authorities when there is a breach, and strengthening rules for data minimization.

-The GDPR protects similar private data as the CCPA and recommends that companies provide a “reasonable” level of protection for personal information.
+The GDPR protects similar private data as the CCPA recommends that companies provide a “reasonable” level of protection for personal information.
 It also mandates that the business explains to the customer how their information will be used and to explicitly ask for their permission to collect and process it.